Baruch Human Research Protection Program (HRPP) Office

 You will receive a IDEATE notification email of UI IRB approval.
 PI's can go to the IDEATE website and download the approval letter and stamped consent forms from the Communications and Attachments Tabs of the IDEATE Application.
 A read-only version of the IDEATE protocol can be accessed by clicking on the protocol number in the LiveList.

 How long does my UI IRB approval last?

 Generally, UI IRB approval for Expedited and Full Board applications lasts a year.
+However, beginning July 18, 2016 non-federally funded research that meet the criteria for extended approval will given approval unless otherwise indicated for 3 years after initial approval date.
+Note that extended approval will only be granted for new/initial submissions submitted or approved on or after July 18, 2016.
 Please note that while data is active (i.e. data collection, analysis of identifiable data, etc.) a continuing review form must be submitted to the HRPP Office.
 Continuing Review forms should be sent a month before the project expiration date.
 Please click here for CUNY Policy regarding Expired Studies.

 If a continuing review form is not submitted within three months of the expiration date of the protocol, a new application will have to be submitted in order to continue the research.

 As a courtesy, PI's will receive automatic email notifications 30, 60, and 90 days before the protocol expiration date.